Prognosis Consulting / Resources

 Solo and small-group primary care, DPC, and internal medicine practices billing Medicare

 The highest-density OIG audit surface of any specialty.
-E/M level distribution, AWV documentation, CCM billing, modifier 25 same-day frequency, and split/shared visit billing under the 2024 rule revision.
-Includes a section on the voluntary repayment framework and self-disclosure positioning for overcoding findings.
+E/M level distribution, AWV documentation, CCM billing, modifier 25 frequency, and split/shared visit billing under the 2024 rule revision.

 • E/M 99202–99215 — level distribution benchmarks and overcoding risk